MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 With key-based authentication, there are two keys:

-- Public key: The public key is stored on the host - such as on your VM (as in this article)
+    - **Public key**: The public key is stored on the host - such as on your VM (as in this article)
-- Private key: The private key enables you to securely connect to your host.
+    - **Private key**: The private key enables you to securely connect to your host.
 The private key is effectively your password and should be protected as such.

 1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Open [Azure Cloud Shell](/azure/cloud-shell/overview) and - if not done already - switch to **Bash**.